 A more detailed methodology can be found at Open Doors Analytical, including an in-depth outline of the Pressure Points framework and an exemplary interview framework.

-&lt;sup>67 For a full list of Pressure Points and more detail on the methodology, see Long Methodology: https://opendoorsanalytical.org/idp-refugee-specific-religious-persecution/ [password: freedom]
+&lt;sup>63 For a full list of Pressure Points and more detail on the methodology, see Long Methodology [password: freedom] .

 Appendix

 Appendix A: Global summary of agents driving religionmotivated displacement